 - You may be taught how to give your medicine at home.
 Make sure you understand all instructions before giving yourself an injection.
 Do not use more medicine or use it more often than your doctor tells you to.

-- The powder medicine in the vial must be mixed with the liquid provided in your dose kit.
-Mix the medicine only when you are ready to use it.
+- Mix the medicine with the liquid provided in your dose kit.
+Gently swirl the medicine to mix it.
+Do not shake.

-- Put the unused mixture in the refrigerator right away.
-Do not mix the contents of one vial with another vial.
+- After your dose, put the unused mixture in the refrigerator right away.
+Do not mix vials together.
 Throw away any unused medicine after 14 days.

-- Do not remove the needle cover from the syringe or autoinjector while it is warming to room temperature.
-Remove these right before use.
+- Do not remove the needle cover from the syringe or autoinjector until you are ready to use it.

-- Check that the amount of liquid in the prefilled syringe falls between the two purple fill level indicator lines on the syringe.
-If the syringe does not have the right amount of liquid, do not use it.
+- If the amount of liquid in the prefilled syringe does not fall between the purple indicator lines, do not use that syringe.